National Museum Belgrade – Serbian 19th Century Painting

 The last three decades of the 19th century in Serbian art are marked by works of painters who accepted and promoted a realistic trend in painting.
 After the romanticist restlessness and idealism, Realism in art brought calmness and studiousness, deliberation and a rational spirit.

-The first group of realistic painters greeted the new artistic principles that had arrived from Munich.
+The first group of realistic painters greeted new artistic principles that had arrived from Munich.
 The Academy of Visual Arts in Munich was a renowned institution in Europe in the 19th century.

-Among the Serbian students of the Munich Academy who fully adopted Realism and remained true to its principles to the end were Miloš Tenković, Djordje Milanović and Milan Popović.
+Among Serbian students of the Munich Academy who fully adopted Realism and remained true to its principles to the end were Miloš Tenković, Djordje Milanović and Milan Popović.

 Miloš Tenković